 Who carries the duffle bag and daypack?

-What should I pack on duffle bag and on daypack?
+What should I pack on the duffle bag and a daypack?

 Is local Simcard useful while on trek?